NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### Export Untranslated EnergyPlus IDF

 When an IDF file is imported into the SketchUp Plug-in, a translation between EnergyPlus IDF and OpenStudio OSM occurs.
-OpenStudio does not yet support translation of all objects from EnergyPlus IDFIDF to OpenStudio OSM.
-To support users with workflows that switch between IDF and Osm, the SketchUp Plug-in allows users to export IDF objects that were not translated during the import.
+OpenStudio does not yet support translation of all objects from EnergyPlus IDF to OpenStudio OSM.
+To support users with workflows that switch between IDF and OSM, the SketchUp Plug-in allows users to export IDF objects that were not translated during the import.
 These objects are written to a plain text Idf file so the user may then reintegrate these untranslated objects with the IDF produced by the OpenStudio OSM to EnergyPlus IDF translation.
-After importing an EnergyPlus IDF, a prompt will alert the user if there are objects that could not be translated to OpenStudio Osm.
+After importing an EnergyPlus IDF, a prompt will alert the user about the objects that could not be translated to OpenStudio OSM.

 ![Export Untranslated](../../img/plugin_reference_guide/width_untranslatedidf-importdialog.png "Export Untranslated IDF")
-<p>*Above: User Prompt on EnergyPlus Idf Import*</p>
+<p>*Above: User Prompt on EnergyPlus IDF Import*</p>
-<p>To save untranslated EnergyPlus Idf objects, select the menu item "Plugins->OpenStudio->Export->Export Untranslated EnergyPlus Idf".</p>
+<p>To save untranslated EnergyPlus IDF objects, select the menu item "Plugins->OpenStudio->Export->Export Untranslated EnergyPlus Idf".</p>
 ![Export Untranslated Example](../../img/plugin_reference_guide/width_untranslatedidf-export.png "Export Untranslated IDF")
 <p>*Above: Export menu available through Plugins menu*</p>
 </td>